Sravanikonapalli/chat-app-vedaz/README.md

 ## Example Flow

-1. Alice logs in → sees Bob in user list
+1. Sravani logs in → sees user in user list
-2. Alice sends "Hi Bob" → message shows as Sent
+2. Sravani sends "Hi user" → message shows as Sent
-3. If Bob is online → status updates to Delivered
+3. If user is online → status updates to Delivered
-4. When Bob opens chat → status updates to Read
+4. When user opens chat → status updates to Read